A Guide to the Ranking Order of Police

 There are many positions available within the structure of a police department, some of which are described below.
-Each career in a police department plays a vital role in the process of coming to conclusions about crimes.
-Here is a list of the police ranks in order:
+Each career in a police department plays a vital role in the criminal justice process.

 • Police officer